 Previous GeneCards Identifiers for MAX Gene

 The protein encoded by this gene is a member of the basic helix-loop-helix leucine zipper (bHLHZ) family of transcription factors.
 It is able to form homodimers and heterodimers with other family members, which include Mad, Mxi1 and Myc.
 Myc is an oncoprotein implicated in cell proliferation, differentiation and apoptosis.
 The homodimers and heterodimers compete for a common DNA target site (the E box) and rearrangement among these dimer forms provides a complex system of transcriptional regulation.
 Mutations of this gene have been reported to be associated with hereditary pheochromocytoma.
 A pseudogene of this gene is located on the long arm of chromosome 7.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Aug 2012]

 GeneCards Summary for MAX Gene

 MAX (MYC Associated Factor X) is a Protein Coding gene.
-Diseases associated with MAX include max-related susceptibility to pheochromocytoma and max-related hereditary paraganglioma-pheochromocytoma syndrome.
-Among its related pathways are MAPK signaling pathway and MAPK signaling pathway.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
+Diseases associated with MAX include pheochromocytoma and hereditary paraganglioma-pheochromocytoma syndromes.
+Among its related pathways are Cell Cycle, Mitotic and ERK Signaling.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.

 UniProtKB/Swiss-Prot for MAX Gene